 Bottom Line

-• Using dividend growth modeling is just one way to evaluate whether a security would be an attractive addition to a portfolio.
+- Using dividend growth modeling is just one way to evaluate whether a security would be an attractive addition to a portfolio.
 A financial advisor can help an investor apply other useful tools to help guide investment decisions.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.